withlazers/autohup/README.md

 # autohup

 automaticly sends SIGHUP to a process when a file changes.
+This is handy for containers that need to reload configuration as they change.

 ## usage